 Most recently, Manhattan got Greensquare Tavern, Birdbath Neighborhood Green Bakery, and the Mondrian Hotel’s Imperial No. 9, but there are plenty of places in the outer boroughs and beyond that are worth the trip for that delicious bite of sustainability.
 Check out these seven new restaurants, cafes, food trucks and bakeries near NYC.

 1. Tarry Lodge Enoteca Pizzeria | 30 Charles St. | New Haven, CT

 The Connecticut counterpart to Mario Batali’s Tarry Lodge eatery in Port Chester offers up classic Italian dishes comprised of locally-sourced ingredients.
 “Using Connecticut’s own ingredients from farms and farmers markets is our first priority,” says general manager Michael Cirrillo.
 Such is the inspiration behind the rock hen al matone, a dish spotlighting the state’s native guinea hens.
 Grab a seat in the dining room or at the intimate pizza bar to catch some front-row, brick oven action.
-Cirrillo identifies the extravagant goat cheese with pistachios and truffle honey pizza, as well as the lobster with Meyer lemon oil, as the most popular meals since the July 26 opening.
+Cirrillo identifies the extravagant goat cheese with pistachios and truffle honey pizza as the most popular meal since opening.

-How to get there: Take the Metro-North New Haven line to Westport.
-The restaurant is a one minute walk from the station.
+How to get there: Take the Metro-North New Haven line to New Haven.

 2. Artisan at the Delamar Hotel | 275 Old Post Road | Southport, CT